-Standards for Materials, Equipment, Joints and Connections Where more than one standard has been listed for the same material or method, the relevant portions of all Add the following standard to those listed in Table 1701 1.
+Standards for Materials, Equipment, Joints and Connections Where more than one standard has been listed for the same material or method, the relevant portions of all such standards shall apply.
+Add the following standard to those listed in Table 1701 1.